Check List When Buying A Pinball

 - Check all fuses and ensure that some bozo did not solder a wire on the outside of the fuse if they didn't have a replacement.

 - Now that Stern is making "Standard" versions of their regular games (they call them "Pro"), ensure that you are getting the game you expect.
 The first game to do this is a sad example of Batman.
 So far 48 "Standard" Batman's have been sold through Costco.
 These games are cheaper and have less toys, less challenges, and overall will be less fun to play.
+12/6/2015 Of course, now Stern does a Pro, Premium, and Limited Edition (LE) version of the game.

 You can sometimes get an incredible deal buying a pinball direct from another person.
 If you need help moving the machine, we can assist at our repair rates.
 If the game needs a major overhaul, we can work on a contract to take the machine into our shop and prepare it for a fixed-rate for labor plus parts.